zzstoatzz/portfolio/README.md

 Using a structured [Spotify song dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) I found on Kaggle, I created a neural-network regression model to predict song **popularity** given features like the Spotify-generated metrics (e.g. *energy*, *danceability*, *tempo*) and song features like the musical *key* of the song.

 Below is the structure of the dataset as I found it.
 It includes 169,909 songs where each has both *numerical* and *categorical* factors, such as *energy* and *key* respectively.
-Here, I truncated the dataset to include 1000 songs (since I'm on my laptop's GPU):
+In compliling the below, I truncated the dataset to include 1000 songs:

 <div align="center"> <img style="height:400; border: 1px" src="pictures/spotify_db.png"> </img> </div>